lossendae/vue-avatar/README.md

 Avatar component for VueJS 2

 - Use username to create letter avatar (up to 3 chars)
-- If an image src is provided, will use it as avatar
+- If an image src is provided, will try to use it as avatar
-- Use lazy loading for the image.
-If it is loaded successfully, it will not used (letter avatar as fallback)
+- Images are lazy loaded.
+If it is not loaded successfully, it will not be used (letter avatar as fallback)

 ## Installation